AlyonaMinina/RoPod.Image.Processing/README.md

 ### Use of the tracking macro
 #### Aim of the macro
-This macro should be run on time lapse acquisitions where ROIs have been drawn over root hair(s) (RH) of interest on the last time frame image.
-If there are several ROIs, this macro will loop to successively analyse thoose ROIs.
+This macro should be run on a **gray scale** time lapse acquisitions where ROIs have been drawn over root hair(s) (RH) of interest on the last time frame image.
+If there are several ROIs, this macro will loop to successively analyse all thoose ROIs.
 The main steps consists in:

 1. Drawing a coarse skeleton of the root hair on the final slice (manual step)

 <img src = "/Images/Tracking_macro_2-Coarse_skeleton.jpg" width = "800">